19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 65\.—(1) A subsidiary proprietor or any person who, under this section, has given to the management corporation notice of an address within Singapore for the service of notices on him shall give notice in writing to the management corporation of any change of address for service of notices on him.

-(2) Upon the delivery of a transfer of an estate or interest in a lot pursuant to completion of a sale of that lot by its registered subsidiary proprietor to the purchaser or his nominee, or by way of gift to a donee, the registered subsidiary proprietor shall within 10 days thereof give to the management corporation written notice of the transfer which shall identify the lot and —
+(2) Upon the transfer of an estate or interest in a lot pursuant to completion of a sale of that lot by its registered subsidiary proprietor to the purchaser or his nominee, or by way of gift to a donee, the registered subsidiary proprietor shall, not later than the 10th day after the date that the instrument of transfer is registered under the Land Titles Act (Cap.
+157), give to the management corporation written notice of the transfer which shall identify the lot and —

-(a) specify the name of the transferee in full and an address within Singapore for service of notices on the transferee and the date of delivery of the transfer; and
+(a) specify the name of the transferee in full and an address within Singapore for service of notices on the transferee and the date of the registration of the transfer; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) bear a certification by the transferee or his solicitor of the accuracy of the information contained in the notice.

+[Act 35 of 2017 wef 01/02/2019]

-(3) Where the subsidiary proprietor of a lot fails to comply with a notice given by the management corporation under subsection (8) requiring him to give a notice under subsection (2), the transferee under the transfer may give to the management corporation written notice of the transfer which shall identify the lot and specify the name of the transferee in full and an address within Singapore for service of notices on the transferee and the date upon which the transfer was executed.
+(3) Where the subsidiary proprietor of a lot fails to comply with a notice given by the management corporation under subsection (8) requiring him to give a notice under subsection (2), the transferee under the transfer may give to the management corporation written notice of the transfer which shall identify the lot and specify the name of the transferee in full and an address within Singapore for service of notices on the transferee and the date upon which the transfer was registered under the Land Titles Act.

+[Act 35 of 2017 wef 01/02/2019]

-(4) After the delivery to a mortgagee of an executed mortgage of a lot, the mortgagee may give to the management corporation written notice of the mortgage which shall identify the lot and —
+(4) After the registration of an executed mortgage of a lot, the mortgagee may give to the management corporation written notice of the mortgage which shall identify the lot and —

-(a) specify the name of the mortgagee in full and an address within Singapore for the service of notices on the mortgagee and the date on which the mortgage was so delivered;
+(a) specify the name of the mortgagee in full and an address within Singapore for the service of notices on the mortgagee and the date on which the mortgage was so registered;

+[Act 35 of 2017 wef 01/02/2019]

 (b) specify any mortgages of the lot which have priority over the mortgage referred to in the notice; and

 (c) bear written confirmation by the mortgagor of the accuracy of the information contained in the notice.

+[Act 35 of 2017 wef 01/02/2019]

-(5) After the delivery to a mortgagor of a discharge of a mortgage of a lot or a discharge of a sub-mortgage of a mortgage of a lot, the mortgagor may give to the management corporation written notice of the discharge which shall identify the lot and the mortgage that has been discharged and —
+(5) After the registration of a discharge of a mortgage of a lot or a discharge of a sub-mortgage of a mortgage of a lot, the mortgagor may give to the management corporation written notice of the discharge which shall identify the lot and the mortgage that has been discharged and —

-(a) specify the date on which the discharge was so delivered; and
+(a) specify the date on which the discharge was so registered; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) bear written confirmation by the mortgagee of the discharge of the mortgage.

+[Act 35 of 2017 wef 01/02/2019]

-(6) After the delivery by a mortgagee of a dealing, being a transfer or sub-mortgage of a lot, the transferee or sub-mortgagee may give to the management corporation written notice of the dealing which shall identify the lot and —
+(6) After the registration of a dealing, being a transfer or sub-mortgage of a lot, the transferee or sub-mortgagee may give to the management corporation written notice of the dealing which shall identify the lot and —

-(a) specify the name of the transferee or sub-mortgagee in full and an address within Singapore for service of notices on the transferee or sub-mortgagee and the date on which the transfer or sub-mortgage was so delivered; and
+(a) specify the name of the transferee or sub-mortgagee in full and an address within Singapore for service of notices on the transferee or sub-mortgagee and the date on which the transfer or sub-mortgage was so registered; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) bear written confirmation by the transferor or sub-mortgagor of the accuracy of the information contained in the notice.

+[Act 35 of 2017 wef 01/02/2019]

 (7) After the entry into possession of a lot by a mortgagee, the mortgagee shall give to the management corporation written notice which shall identify the lot and specify the date on which he entered into possession.

 (8) Where a management corporation has reason to believe that a person is required under this section to give a notice to it and the management corporation has not received that notice, the management corporation may serve a notice on that person specifying the capacity in which it believes he is obliged to give the notice and requiring him —

-(a) to state within 14 days whether or not he is a person obliged to give a notice in that capacity; and
+(a) to state, not later than the 14th day after the notice was served on him, whether or not he is a person obliged to give a notice in that capacity; and

+[Act 35 of 2017 wef 01/02/2019]

 (b) if he is such a person, to give that notice.